-Objective: To ensure expenditure can is not extravagant and can withstand public scrutiny.
-In that it is transparent, justifiable, conservative, antd staff are not perceived to benefit personally, or directly benefit.
+To ensure expenditure is not extravagant and can withstand public scrutiny.
+In that it is transparent, justifiable, conservative, and staff are not perceived to benefit personally.

-4.1 Principles
+4.2 Principles

-4.1.1 Ensure expenditure is:
+Ensure expenditure is:

-- Not of a nature that could be regarded as, extravagant or immoderate - Justifiably for business purposes adequately documented - Substantiated by invoices, receipts and other relevant documents - Appropriately authorised before committed - Compliant with policies and procedures including the Financial Delegations Policy O200 - Impartial - Conservative - Transparent - 4.1.2 Ensure the recovery of inappropriate expenses wherever possible and practicable.
+- Not of a nature that could be regarded as extravagant or immoderate - Justifiably for business purposes - Substantiated by invoices, receipts and other relevant documents - Appropriately authorised before committed - Compliant with policies and procedures including the Financial Delegations Policy O200 - Transparent

+Ensure the recovery of inappropriate expenses wherever possible and practicable.

-4.2 Travel and Expenditure
+4.3 Travel and Expenditure